HoloFlix/Brickcraft-Brick-Link/README.md

 ## I. The Unbreakable Rules of Lua Modding:

-Based on our research, the un-patched game engine has four hardcoded limitations:
+Based on research, the un-patched game engine has four hardcoded limitations:

 * **The API is Fixed:** The functions listed below are the *only* ones available.
 * **Items Cannot Be Unequipped:** `player:SetItem(nil)` will crash the server.
 Flight via the `/fly` command is a permanent, one-way action for that session.